-The Ithaca Motel heritage restoration at 110 Adelaide Street Busselton, formerly known as Villa Carlotta from the 1950’s, is a significant and well known south-west landmark due to the heritage building’s history as a convent boarding and day school.
+The Ithaca Motel heritage restoration at 110 Adelaide Street Busselton, formerly known as Villa Carlotta from the 1950’s.
+The site is a significant and well known south-west landmark due to history as a convent boarding and school.

 Info